Generic Name: alprazolam (al PRAY zoe lam)

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of Xanax can be fatal.
+An overdose of alprazolam can lead to coma or death.
 Overdose symptoms may include extreme drowsiness, confusion, muscle weakness, loss of balance or coordination, feeling light-headed, and fainting.

 What should I avoid while taking Xanax?